viebel/blog.klipse.tech/_posts/2016-09-16-combinatorics-riddle.md

 ---

-A friend of mine (Hillel Kahana) shared with me a riddle that his 10-year old son brought from a math workshop.
+A friend of mine (Hillel Cahana) shared with me a riddle that his 10-year old son brought from a math workshop.
 At first, the riddle sounded easy...